jacquesrott/sWeeki/README.md

  - Go to the Extensions tab in Chrome Settings
  - Enable the **Developper Mode**
  - Click on **Load unpacked extension...**
- - Go to the *src* folder in sWiki project folder
+ - Go to the *src* folder in sWeeki project folder
- - Enable the extensions
+ - Enable the extension
  - [Enjoy !](http://en.wikipedia.org/wiki/Special:Random)